Ferro-octupolar order and low-energy excitations in d$^2$ double perovskites of Osmium

 \beq \chi_{0}^{\mu\mu'}(E)=\sum_{AB}\frac{\langle \Psi_A|O_{\mu}|\Psi_B\rangle \langle \Psi_B|O_{\mu'}|\Psi_A\rangle}{E_B-E_A-E}\left[p_A-p_B\right], \eeq where $A(B)$ labels five single-site eigenvalues and eigenstates of the Hamiltonian (\ref{eq:Heff}), the combined index $\mu=[K,Q]$ labels $J_{eff}$ multipoles, and $p_{A(B)}$ is the corresponding Boltzmann weight.

-In the FO GS the $J_{eff}$=2 manifold is split into 3 levels: singlet (S) GS, first singlet excited state (with opposite sign of $xyz$ octupole compared to GS and energy proportional to IEI) and a high-energy $T_{2g}$ triplet (T) due to $\Delta_{rcf}$ further enhanced by IEI (cf. Tab.~\ref{Tab:cf_SEI}).
-The energies of the excited states, $\rm E_S$ and $\rm E_T$, are listed in Table~\ref{Tab:To_ext}.
+In the FO GS the $J_{eff}$=2 manifold is split into 3 levels (Table~\ref{Tab:To_ext}): singlet GS, first singlet (S) excited state (with opposite sign of $xyz$ octupole compared to GS and energy proportional to IEI) and a high-energy $T_{2g}$ triplet (T) due to $\Delta_{rcf}$ further enhanced by IEI (cf. Tab.~\ref{Tab:cf_SEI}). { In contrast to the $E_g$ doublet, the $T_{2g}$ triplet degeneracy is not lifted by the $xyz$ exchange field, since the direct product $T_{2g}\times T_{2g}$ does not contain the irreducible representation $A_{2u}$ of the $xyz$ octupole.}

-By calculating the matrix elements of the multipolar operators we find that only $e_g$ quadrupoles and hexadecapoles connect the GS with the first excited state, and since the IEI matrices do not couple time-odd and time-even multipoles, this S excitation can induce only time-even contributions to the RPA lattice susceptibility ${\chi}(\vq,E)$.
-In contrast, the matrix elements $\langle \Psi_{GS}|O_{\mu}|\Psi_{T}\rangle$ between GS and T levels take non-zero values for many odd and even multipoles.
+We find that only $e_g$ quadrupoles and hexadecapoles connect the GS with the first excited S state, and since the IEI matrices do not couple time-odd and time-even multipoles, this S excitation can induce only time-even contributions to the RPA lattice susceptibility ${\chi}(\vq,E)$.
+In contrast, the matrix elements $\langle \Psi_{GS}|O_{\mu}|\Psi_{T}\rangle$ between GS and T levels take non-zero values for many odd and even multipoles (see inset in Fig.~\ref{fig:INS_BZO}a).

-In Fig~\ref{fig:chi_qq}a we plot the absorptive part of $\chi_{KK}^{QQ}(\vq,E)$ in BZOO traced over the quadrupolar subblock and averaged over $\vq$ directions, whereas in Fig~\ref{fig:chi_qq}b we show the same quantity integrated over $q$ in the range [0:3]~\AA$^{-1}$.
-For all studied $d^2$ DPs $\chi_{qp}(q,E)$ comprises two manifolds of quadrupole excitations: the higher-energy CF manifold and the lower-energy band due to the exchange splitting in the FO ordered phase.
-In BZOO the latter is centered at 10 meV, well below the CF band, whereas for BCOO and BMOO it is shifted to 20 meV, reflecting their larger $xyz$ IEI compared BZOO.
-The CF excitations feature a stronger angular $q$-dependence as compared to the exchange band, as reflected in their larger width, in particular in BCOO and BMOO.
-Such quadrupolar excitations could be probed by (quadrupolar enhanched) raman scattering or resonant inelastic X-ray scattering~\cite{PhysRevB.84.184424}.

 {\it Inelastic neutron-scattering (INS) cross-section.} To provide further evidence directly comparable with available measurements~\cite{Maharaj2020}, from the knowledge of ${\chi}(\vq,E)$ we compute the magnetic contribution to the INS differential cross-section: